It’s time for an adventure in app bundle identification!

 It will spit out both the certificate leaf and the Bundle ID.
 I mention this method first because usually when admins are trying to look up a Bundle ID it’s for creating a PPPC Profile, and that usually requires the certificate leaf as well.

-In the example below I can see the Bundle ID for Brave Browser is
+In the example output below I can see the Bundle ID for Brave Browser is

 Everything past the